e45lee/qualifying-fsub-proofs/README.md

 ## Overview

-The artifact consists of the Coq proofs for our paper, based on the [https://github.com/plclub/metalib](POPLMark 08 tutorial) by Aydemir et al, and using lattice definitions from [https://github.com/jwiegley/coq-lattice](Wigley 2022).
+The artifact consists of the Coq proofs for our paper, based on the [POPLMark 08 tutorial](https://github.com/plclub/metalib) by Aydemir et al, and using lattice definitions from [Wigley 2022](https://github.com/jwiegley/coq-lattice).
 There are five calculi formalized in this artifact.

 1. System Fq (in [Base](Base)), a simple, two-pointed qualifier system with no interpretation on qualifiers.